Enhancing cooperation among the Prague Process states

 Junior Project Officer, ICMPD

 Dariia Skovliuk, MA, MAIS, currently works as a Junior Project Officer within the Prague Process Secretariat at ICMPD.
-Dariia’s professional efforts intertwine the policies on facilitation of legal migration and labour mobility, the integration of migrants, the fight against irregular migration and the enhancement of asylum and protection systems, aiming to harness migration as a force for positive development.
-Educated at the Diplomatic Academy of Vienna and the Institute of International Relations in Kyiv, she has a robust background in international relations, international law, and economic policies.
-Prior to ICMPD, her work experience spans several esteemed diplomatic missions in Vienna, covering diplomatic work, academic research, and coordination with international organisations.
-Additionally, her involvement in activities such as project management, debating societies and international competitions underscore her proactive and engaged approach to professional development.
-Dariia is multilingual, fluent in Ukrainian, Russian, English, German and possessing proficiency in several other languages.
+Dariia’s professional efforts intertwine policies on facilitating legal migration and labor mobility, integrating migrants, combating irregular migration, and enhancing asylum and protection systems, aiming to harness migration as a force for positive development.
+Educated at the Diplomatic Academy of Vienna and the Institute of International Relations in Kyiv, has a robust background in international relations, international law, economic policies, and diplomatic work in Vienna.
+Her continuous involvement in activities such as project management, debating societies, and international competitions underscores her proactive and engaged approach to professional development.
+Dariia is multilingual, fluent in Ukrainian, Russian, English, and German, and proficient in several other languages.

 • William Huddleston